fmshk97/SuperMart/README.md

 - MySql.Data
 - MySql.Data.EntityFrameworkCore
 - Pomelo.EntityFrameworkCore.MySql

+## Database
+MySQL 8.0 has been used for storing data.

 ## Security
 No security has been considered in this project.
 All the APIs have anonymous access.